The Psychology of Splitting: Exploring the Defense Mechanism

 As all defense mechanisms, splitting occurs unconsciously.
 We split but believe we are open minded.
 Being alert to key flags of splitting can help reveal the dangerous practice.

 - Always and never distinguishers.
 “He always does that.”
-Always and never rarely are accurate
+Always and never designations are rarely accurate.

 Like many other wellness strategies, we must mindfully examine our lives, attending to mechanisms that interfere with relationships, knowledge, and growth.
 If a practice enhances our life, than it is helpful.
 If our protective practice limits or damages futures than it is most likely unhealthy and we should modify or discard it.